francoiskroll/FramebyFrame/README.md

 * `f2`: data for well #2.
 etc.

+> Getting stuck here?
+Viewpoint changes the format of the output files all the time, so it is much more likely I have not seen your particular format yet, rather than you doing anything stupid.
+Just send me one of your raw .xls/xlsx files on francois@kroll.be and I will update the package.

 ### 2– Prepare your genotype map
 This will assign each well to a group.
 We say 'genotype' as our experiments often look at larvae of different genotypes (e.g. wild-type vs knockout), but your groups can be anything, e.g. different concentrations of a drug.